TwoLeggedCat/BetterCats/README.md

 ## What does it do?

-This plugin presently does two things:
+This plugin presently does three things:

 1. Cats make noises when you right-click them.
 Being the original purpose for this plugin, this is all I could come up with when someone asked me "How do I pet cats?"
 2. Cats play with string left as items on the ground.